frenck/home-assistant-theme-outline/README.md

 A Home Assistant Theme that makes all border more modern, minimalistic and tight in both dark & light modes.

+### DEPRECATED!

+This theme is deprecated and no longer does anything.
+The small tweak this theme made, is now the default in Home Assistant.
+This theme is no longer needed.

+If you have installed this theme, please remove it.
+An update for this theme has been published actually to do anything at all.

 ## About

 This is probably the most minimalistic theme out there (in terms of what